C O N T E M P O R A R Y

 Movers ages 13-17 are invited to join professional dancers and choreographers, Rebecca Steinberg, James Barrett, and Phylicia Roybal for a weeklong exploration of contemporary dance and collaborative creative process in a fun, supportive, and inspiring environment.

-Dancers start each day studying some of the contemporary dance methods used by professional dance artists around the world to strengthen their bodies and create new movement language, new dialects.
+Dancers start each day studying some of the contemporary dance methods used by professional dance artists around the world to strengthen their bodies and create new movement languages.

 In the afternoons dancers will use these tools in a collaborative choreographic process led by our teaching artists, where participants practice using their voices, making choices, and creating dances as a team.